GEMScienceTools/spatial-disaggregation/README.md

     Code took 5.1628 seconds

 The computation time is related to the number of administrative boundaries in the input data.

-An additional helpful function included is **download_worldpop.py**, which can be used to download WorldPop data for a given country.
-This downloads the dataset to the expected location by **main_script.py**.
-You can call it as follows:

-    python download_worldpop.py <country>

-For example, to download the WorldPop data for Turkey, you can call:

-    python download_worldpop.py TUR

-In this case, the ISO 3166-1 alpha-3 must be provided for the ``<country>``.

 If the entire **spatial-disaggregation** repository was cloned, then the code should execute successfully provided the listed dependencies are installed.